sparklemotion/nokogiri.org/content/installing_nokogiri.md

 ```

-### Using Your System Libraries with Nokogiri < 1.6.2, >= 1.6.0
+### Using Your System Libraries with Nokogiri >= 1.6.0, < 1.6.2

-Nokogiri supported the CLI argument `--use-system-libraries` starting
+Nokogiri did not support the CLI argument `--use-system-libraries`
-with 1.6.2.
-If you are trying to use system libraries with an earlier
+before v1.6.2.
+If you are trying to use system libraries with an
-version of Nokogiri, use the `NOKOGIRI_USE_SYSTEM_LIBRARIES` environment
+earlier version of Nokogiri, use the `NOKOGIRI_USE_SYSTEM_LIBRARIES`
-variable instead:
+environment variable instead:

 ```sh
 NOKOGIRI_USE_SYSTEM_LIBRARIES=1 gem install nokogiri